 Any businessman will tell you that demographics play a big role in business dealings.
-Not only does it speak to your target market, but it also gives you an idea on the preference, tastes and tendencies of any prospective clients towards needing your products or service.
+Not only does it speak to your target market, but it also gives you an idea of the preferences, tastes, and tendencies of any prospective clients toward needing your products or services.
 It is important to situate your business in an area that needs your type of business,

 Moving to Create Space

 Always have high expectations and think about how your business may grow over time.
 Never rule out the possibility of expansion in the future and new ventures.
 It is important to base your relocation decision on the fact that your new location will have enough space to build new offices should the time come.

 Don’t relocate to an area where there are several of the same types of businesses as yours.
 This move would be setting yourself up for failure.
 Before you decide on where your company is going to relocate to it is important to conduct research on the areas that you are thinking of moving to so as to make sure that there are not many businesses that offer the same as yours does and that your service is new in the area.